Establishing Trust Boundaries in GIS

 Once validation passes, the dataset must be promoted across the boundary.
 This transition should trigger automated access control updates:

-For agencies operating under strict regulatory oversight, boundary transitions must align with documented Implementing Trust Boundaries in Government GIS protocols.
-This includes mandatory separation of duties between data engineers who prepare assets and compliance officers who authorize publication.
+For agencies operating under strict regulatory oversight, boundary transitions must include mandatory separation of duties between data engineers who prepare assets and compliance officers who authorize publication.
 Automated promotion scripts should require dual-approval tokens or cryptographic signatures from authorized stewards before crossing into restricted or public-facing zones.
+The Implementing Trust Boundaries in Government GIS guide covers government-specific protocols in detail.

 Error Resolution and Chain Drift Mitigation